 How Does a Lehigh Valley Home Seller Qualify for a Short Sale?

 A Home Seller does not have to be behind on mortgage payments to qualify for a Short Sale but they must be able to document a hardship.
-In addition, the typical paperwork for home financing is required (pay stubs, tax returns, assets and liabilities).
+The mortgage company/bank is going to require tax returns, w-2, letter of hardship and other financial and asset information.

 Can Any Home Owner Do a Short Sale?